WALHALLEN (PRIVATE DETECTIVE) GROUP

 Consciousness is not a mode of particular knowledge which may be called an inner meaning or self-knowledge; it is the transphenomenal dimension of being in the subject.
-To know is to know that one knows.
 The existence of consciousness comes from consciousness itself.
 By that we need not understand that consciousness "derives from nothingness."
 There can not be "nothingness of consciousness" before consciousness.

 "Before" consciousness one can conceive only of a plenum of being of which no element can refer to an absent consciousness.
 If there is to be nothingness of consciousness, there must be a consciousness which has been and which is no more and a witnessing consciousness which poses the nothingness of the first consciousness for a synthesis of recognitions.